ArtifactDB/artifactdb-cli/books/adbcli/ack.md

 provides low level access to common ArtifactDB REST API endpoints, authentication and all the "nitty-gritty" details required to properly talk to such instances, the proper way.

+Marek Brys proof-read this tutorial (thanks for the feedback) and contributed to the custom CA certificates installation, you now know who to ask if still having issues :)